derNarr/achrolab/doc/README.txt

 1.1.

 This repository contains all reStructuredText files.
-To build the documentation cd into documentation-achrolab and run Sphinx:
+To build the documentation cd into achrolab/doc/ and run Sphinx:

-    cd documentation-achrolab
+    cd doc
     make html

 or: